RosettaCommons/documentation/application_documentation/rna/rna-denovo.md

                                                  (Used to be called -chunk_res.)
 -fixed_stems                                     Seed each stem with a Watson-Crick base pair
-                                                  instead of having the strands find each other -data_file                                       RDAT or legacy-format file with RNA chemical mapping data
+                                                  instead of having the strands find each other -cutpoint_closed                                 Positions at which to force transient chainbreaks (may be needed if you get fold-tree errors) -cutpoint_open                                   Positions at which strands end (better to specify separate strands in FASTA file, or with spaces between strings in sequence) -data_file                                       RDAT or legacy-format file with RNA chemical mapping data
 ```